Zhou-London/Haskell-Full-Note/README.md

     //Then write concrete class like Circle and Rect which inherits from the shape
     //Then implement the virtual function written in Shape

+Now we can see an example of using the Constructor

+	ghci> area Rect 10 20
+	200

+	--Rect 10 20 returns data type "Rect"

+As we know constructors are function, it can be used in some higher order function like map

+	ghci> map Rect 10 [10,20,30,40,50]
+	[Rect 10 10, Rect 10 20, Rect 10 30, Rect 10 40, Rect 10 50]